 Each specialty schools has a focused theme and aligned curricula.
 Specialty schools are typically more “hands on – minds on” and use an approach to learning that is inquiry or performance/project based.
 Teachers use district and state Common Core standards in all subject areas, however, the curriculum is taught within the overall theme of the school.

-Spalding Park Elementary is excited to become an Environmental Sciences Specialty School for the 2016-2017 school year.
+Spalding Park Environmental Sciences Elementary School has been an Environmental Sciences Specialty School for three years.
 Environmental sciences incorporates social sciences for understanding human relationships, perceptions and policies towards the environment.
 A wooded area with a stream and a grassy area behind the school present a natural setting for learning.
 An outdoor classroom and the addition of native plants and flowers will supplement existing efforts such as recycling and gardening.
 Click here for more information.